Jatmo: Prompt Injection Defense by Task-Specific Finetuning: Results

 {\bf Quality of task-specific models.} We compare the quality of the \frameworkname{} task-specific models, fine-tuned using synthetic data, with that of GPT-3.5-Turbo.
 To ensure a meaningful evaluation, we use the original dataset as our test set.
 These task-specific models are immune to all the prompt injections.

 \cref{fig:ft-quality-autogen} shows the relative quality of each model, run both at a temperature of $T=1$ and $T=0.7$, when tested on the real dataset.
-The one-shot-trained model obtains scores within 1\% of GPT-3.5-Turbo for both tasks, whereas the zero-shot-trained models only match GPT-3.5.-Turbo's performance for the review summarization task.
+The one-shot-trained model obtains scores within 4\% of GPT-3.5-Turbo for both tasks, whereas the zero-shot-trained models only match the one-shot model's performance for the review summarization and translation tasks.
 This is expected: when our generated examples are too far from the specific distribution of articles in the real dataset, the fine-tuned models overfit to the synthetic dataset and struggle to generalize.
 The news articles from the original dataset have a specific formatting, writing style, and length that is different from the synthetic examples generated by GPT-4 in the zero-shot setting.

 In contrast, using a single example of a real data input is sufficient to make the synthetic dataset more representative of the true distribution, leading to drastic improvements in the performance of the fine-tuned models.
 Not only can our system generate near-in-distribution synthetic data from a single example, the synthetic dataset it creates is diverse enough to train a model.
 That said, these examples are not as diverse as the original dataset: we require about twice as many examples to train a model with similar performance.
 However, these results open doors to generating robust task-specific models where data is hard to come by, reaping the same benefit as instruction-tuned zero-shot-prompted model.